deltaryz/blog/posts/2024-01-28 The Best Raspberry Pi USB Serial Gadget Guide.md

 # Custom Serial Communication

-Instead of using the serial connection to control a terminal, you can use it to have programs communicate between the Pi and the comptuer it's connected to.
+Instead of using the serial connection to control a terminal, you can use it to have programs communicate between the Pi and the computer it's connected to.
 Keep in mind that it can only perform one of these tasks at a time, you **cannot** have both an interactive terminal and a program communicating through serial at the same time.

 If you already completed step 3 and onwards of the previous section, you will need to revert that to free up the serial connection so we can instead configure something else.
 That is as simple as running `sudo systemctl disable getty@ttyGS0.service` and then `sudo reboot`.